 Inquiry-based science education (or inquiry-based learning) is at the stage of ‘enaction’.
 Students need skills and knowledge to provide the necessary evidence to find solutions to an authentic question.
 These skills are multi-faceted because they involve collaboration with others, finding out the viewpoints of stakeholders as well as doing experiments.

 Teachers might want to scaffold student learning, particularly when they are new to inquiry learning.
 At first the teachers could set a particular question for students to explore.
-For example, the teacher referring to the example in section x, the teachers could ask students to find out the sites of the school’s greatest energy losses in winter so that they can make a case for action for better insulation.
 Some of the possible approaches are given in Table 1 where the teacher could have a prepared set of prompts for the students.

 Table 1.
 Example of scaffolded inquiry